Vir0z4/svrp/README.md

 The batch version supports **.sny** and **.mod** files only, for now.
 Please visit the [wiki](https://github.com/Vir0z4/svrp/wiki/How-to-find-.sny-and-.mod-files) to learn how to find .sny and .mod files.

-**SVRP is flagged as a virus by some antiviruses as it uses BAT to EXE convertion!
-It is a false positive!**

 ## Documentation

 Please visit the [wiki](https://github.com/Vir0z4/svrp/wiki). **It is important to read the documentation before using SVRP!**